rugbyprof/3013-Algorithms/Assignments/08-P01/skip_list.md

 Now you have a concrete, minute‑by‑minute drawing plan that will keep the class’s eyes glued to the board while you “pull coins from your pocket” and bring a skip list to life.
 Have fun!

+---

+Below here adds to your presentation time, but if you need clarification of some points, its good to get that information and place it in your readme!

 # Asked chat GPT to expand on Geometric Series

 ```yaml